Sustainable Options for Lawnscapes

 Mowing

-Wait about one month before mowing new grass for the first time.
+Wait one month before mowing new grass for the first time.
 New grass needs time to set roots before being put under the stress of mowing.